GeekTrainer/custom-vision-workshop/predict.md

 ## Install the packages

 We'll be using two Python packages to support our project.
 The first we already introduced, **python-dotenv**.
-The next is the [Custom Vision client library (or SDK)](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/quickstarts/image-classification?tabs=visual-studio&pivots=programming-language-python), which you'll use to actually make the predictions of which dog breed is in the image.
+The next is the [Custom Vision client library (or SDK)](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/quickstarts/image-classification?tabs=visual-studio&pivots=programming-language-python), which you'll use to  make the predictions.

 1. Create a new file named **requirements.txt**
 1. Inside **requirements.txt**, add the following: